worepix/doc-chester/source/firmware/firmware-quick-start.rst

 .. note::

-    In the :doc:`next chapters in Firmware group <basic_overview>` you can find more details for each step explained here.
+    In the :doc:`next chapters in Firmware group <basic-overview>` you can find more details for each step explained here.

 *******
 Windows